SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

 Now we need to get data from the TOF sensor.
 In Python, this is called registering instead of subscribing.
 The parameters are similar, but vary according to the specific event type we’re using.
 Always check the [documentation](https://docs.mistyrobotics.com/misty-ii/robot/sensor-data/) before working with an event.
 For TOF, the parameters are as follows:

 1. `event_name`: the human-readable name of the event we’re creating.
-Call this one `"CenterTimeOfFlight"`
+Call this one `CenterTimeOfFlight`
 2. `event_type`: the Event object associated with this event.
 Here, we use `Events.TimeOfFlight`
 3. `Condition`: some events are transmitted together, so we need to filter out unwanted sensor readings.
 This uses the `EventFilters` class we imported earlier: `[EventFilters.TimeOfFlightPosition.FrontCenter]`.
 Note that this must be in brackets.
 4. `debounce`: the frequency that Misty will send data, in milliseconds.
 This should usually be 0, but 5 is also acceptable when Misty is moving at lower speeds.
 There are some event types that will send data in certain conditions, and not constantly (for example, `BumpSensor` only sends data when Misty’s bump sensors are touched).
 In those cases, do not specify a `debounce` value.
 We already specified this value as the global variable `TOF_debounce`